Martin1994/MarklinSim/README.md

 You need to install Node.js before using MärklinSim.
 Node v8.x.x is recommended.

-Run `npm install --only=dev` at the root directory of this project once you have a Node environment.
+Run `npm install` at the root directory of this project once you have a Node environment.

-Run `./node_modules/.bin/tsc` at the root directory of this project to compile TypeScript.
+Run `npm run compile-main` at the root directory of this project to compile TypeScript source files.

+Run `npm run copy-resources` at the root directory of this project to copy resource files.

 Run `./node_modules/.bin/electron ./dist/main.js` to start the program.
 By default it will listen TCP port 3018.